 A toothache can be a sign of a serious underlying dental problem.
 If you have a toothache, it is important to see a dentist as soon as possible.
 Emergency dental care can help to relieve your pain and treat the underlying problem.
+Also check out emergency dentist website for more information.

 When to Seek Emergency Dental Care for Toothache Relief